J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 ### Plane wave in isotropic medium along the z-direction
 - Let the plane wave be propagating along $z$:
 $$\pd{\psi(\bm{r},t)}{x}=\pd{\psi(\bm{r},t)}{y}=0$$
-- _By considering the curls_, one can see that _longitudinal components are static_
+- _By considering the curls_, one can see that _longitudinal components of the fields are static_
 - Hence, EM waves are _transverse waves_

 - The _polarisation_ of the wave is defined by the electric field